 Collections Spanning Eras

-The S.O.T.
-CDs ( Bulletin collections).
-John Edwards' collection, "Holtzapffel Volume VI".
+Bibliography concerning he S.O.T.
+CDs ( Bulletin collections) and John Edwards' collection, "Holtzapffel Volume VI".

 Mathematics and Ornamental Turning